Which lab is better? AGS or GIA?

 And that is the truth behind the cut grades you see on a piece of paper.
 Besides the cut grades listed in a lab report, the use of supplementary tools like an Idealscope or ASET scope would offer a more objective way of determining a diamond’s optics.

-Here’s an interesting perspective about the labs.
-In many local stores and even large jewelry chains, you might have observed huge amounts of marketing being performed on diamonds with fanciful names – CanadaMark, HeartStar, Destinee and the list goes on.
+Here are some interesting perspectives about the diamond certificate and grading lab.
+If you had been shopping in local stores or large jewelry chain establishments, you might have observed huge efforts being used to market diamonds with fanciful names – CanadaMark, Chosen, Destinee and the list goes on.

-Usually, these are nothing more than the common 57 facets round diamond that had received an ideal cut rating by AGS.
-And needless to say, these stores are going to charge you an arm and leg by making you believe these “premium cuts” are unavailable anywhere else or are exclusively carried by the company.
+Usually, these branded diamonds are nothing more than the standard 57 facets round diamonds that had received an excellent cut rating by GIA or an ideal cut rating by AGS.
+Simply by slapping on a fancy sounding name to them, these stores are going to charge you an arm and leg by making you believe their “premium cuts” are exclusive and unavailable anywhere else.

-Here’s another phenomenon I observed in the diamond business.
+Here’s another marketing trick many jewelers in the diamond business use.
 Due to AGS’s cut grading system which uses nomenclature like Ideal – Excellent – Very Good and etc, many companies use the term “ideal” as a marketing strategy to place such diamonds on a pedestal.

-Since GIA’s cut grading system only ranges from Excellent – Very Good – Good and so on, it may seem like GIA diamonds are a notch lower in terms of cut quality.
-As a result of the different terminologies, many consumers are often misled into thinking that a GIA excellent cut is always inferior to AGS’s ideal cut.
+Since GIA’s cut grading system only ranges from Excellent – Very Good – Good and so on, it may seem as if GIA diamonds are a notch lower in terms of cut quality.
+As a result of the different terminologies, consumers can be misled into thinking that a GIA excellent cut is always inferior to AGS’s ideal cut.